M1ck4/MichaelAngel.io/Chisel_README.md

 When you run the --help command, you'll see the following key options and features that Chisel offers:
 Basic Commands

---input or -i: Specify the input directory containing the images you want to preprocess.
+    --input or -i:
+Specify the input directory containing the images you want to preprocess.
 This option allows you to easily point Chisel to the source images you wish to enhance.

---output or -o: Define the output directory where the processed images will be saved.
+    --output or -o:
+Define the output directory where the processed images will be saved.
 This helps you maintain an organized workflow and ensures that your original images remain untouched.

 Preprocessing Options

+    --resize
---resize: Resize images to specified dimensions.
+Resize images to specified dimensions.
 This feature is perfect for optimizing images for different platforms or print sizes without losing quality.

+    --crop
---crop: Crop images to focus on the essential elements.
+Crop images to focus on the essential elements.
 This can help improve composition and remove unnecessary background noise from images.

+    --enhance
---enhance: Apply various enhancement filters to improve image quality.
+Apply various enhancement filters to improve image quality.
 This option includes sharpening, brightness adjustment, and contrast enhancement, ensuring your images look their best.

+    --format or -f
---format or -f: Convert images to different formats (e.g., JPG, PNG, BMP).
+Convert images to different formats (e.g., JPG, PNG, BMP).
 This feature ensures compatibility with various applications and platforms.

 Batch Processing

+    --batch
---batch: Process multiple images in a single command.
+Process multiple images in a single command.
 This feature saves time and increases efficiency when working with large datasets or collections of images.

 Metadata Management

+    --metadata
---metadata: Include metadata preservation options to keep track of the original image data.
+Include metadata preservation options to keep track of the original image data.
 This is crucial for photographers and artists who need to maintain copyright and attribution information.

 Preview and Logging

+    --preview
---preview: Generate a preview of the processed images before saving.
+Generate a preview of the processed images before saving.
 This allows you to make quick adjustments and ensures satisfaction with the final output.

+    --log
---log: Enable logging to track the processing steps and any issues that arise.
+Enable logging to track the processing steps and any issues that arise.
 This feature is particularly useful for debugging and maintaining a clear workflow.

-Example CLI Commands
+Here are some example CLI Commands

 Enhance an image: